Personal Links

 In 2006 I quit my job and applied for the Fast Track program in the University of Nevada's College of Education and graduated with a M.Ed. in Secondary Education in 2009.
 I can't say enough great things about the Education program at UNR.
 Professors like Dr. Quinn and Dr. Robertson made the experience challenging, fun and very educational.

-I then did my student teaching at McQueen High School in the 2006-07 school year and was hired by North Valleys High School the following year.
+I did my student teaching at McQueen High School in the 2006-07 school year and was hired by North Valleys High School the following year.
+I taught mathematics at North Valleys for 8 years and was department chair for the last four years.